PART III: AFTER THE UNSEALING OF THE BLACK MAGE

 The Alliance reigns victorious

-Pleased to see that everyone was safe, the Adversary waved goodbye before leaving on the Flying Fish.
-After getting some much-needed rest, the Adversary soon returned back to the Outpost, where Neinheart greeted them and asked if they had gotten some rest after defeating the Black Mage, to which the Adversary replied that it had been ages since they had been able to sleep as well as they had.
+After getting some much-needed rest, the Adversary soon returned back to the Outpost, where Cygnus greeted them and asked if they had gotten some rest after defeating the Black Mage, to which the Adversary replied that it had been ages since they had been able to sleep as well as they had.
+Neinheart then told the Adversary that he had several things to report, with the first being that Orchid had disappeared after the battle.
+He explained that he had attempted to ask Guwaru about her whereabouts, though Guwaru had refused to cooperate.

 (A/N: Each class gets a unique script for this part.